Harish-Chandra pairs in the Verlinde category in positive characteristic

 \begin{definition} A \emph{bialgebra} in $\C^{\ind}$ (also called an ind-bialgebra in $\C$) is an object $B \in \C^{\ind}$ equipped with the structure of both an associative, unital ind-algebra and a coassociative, counital ind-coalgebra such that the comultiplication and counit maps are algebra homomorphisms (or equivalently, the multiplication and unit maps are coalgebra homomorphisms).
 Here $B \otimes B$ is given the algebra structure by multiplying independently in each tensor component.

 \end{definition}

-\begin{definition} A Hopf algebra in $\C^{\ind}$ (also called an ind-Hopf algebra) is an object $H \in \C^{\ind}$ equipped with the structure of a bialgebra and an antipode map $S: H \rightarrow H$ that is an isomorphism such that the diagram
+\begin{definition} A Hopf algebra in $\C^{\ind}$ (also called an ind-Hopf algebra) is an object $H \in \C^{\ind}$ equipped with the structure of a bialgebra and an antipode map $S: H \rightarrow H$ that is an isomorphism such that